spotlightpa/poor-richard/content/news/2026-04-23-SPLHOUSEMONEY0426.md

 Earlier, when asked whether she was concerned her office’s decision would be viewed as politically motivated, given her gubernatorial ambitions, Garrity responded: “I don’t play these kind of political games.
 We call balls and strikes here at Treasury.
 I always have done this.”

-“This has absolutely nothing to do about the person in the house.” she added.
+“This has absolutely nothing to do about the person in the house,” she added.
 “It’s about the title on the deed — the law just does not provide a mechanism for the state to pay for construction \[at\] the governor’s private property using taxpayer dollars.”

 The administration does have options to resolve the matter.
 It can seek an out-of-court settlement for payment of the outstanding bills through the state Attorney General’s office.
 Additionally, state lawmakers could authorize the spending as part of their annual budget approval process.